 - Duodenal polyps.
 These polyps grow in the upper part of your small intestine and may become cancerous.
 But with careful monitoring, duodenal polyps can often be detected and removed before cancer develops.

 - Periampullary polyps.
-These polyps arise in the duodenum, close to where the bile and pancreas ducts enter it (ampulla).
-Periampullary polyps also may become cancerous but can often be detected and removed before cancer develops.
+These polyps occur where the bile and pancreas ducts enter the duodenum (ampulla).
+Periampullary polyps might become cancerous but can often be detected and removed before cancer develops.

 - Other cancers.
-Rarely, familial adenomatous polyposis can cause cancer to develop in your thyroid gland, central nervous system, adrenal glands, liver or other organs.
+Rarely, FAP can cause cancer to develop in your thyroid gland, central nervous system, adrenal glands, liver or other organs.